SabihShah/Point-Cloud/README.md

 for generating a point cloud and smoothing using KNN and keypoints

 *Remove the --use_keypoints and --keypoint_weight arguments to use **RANSAC** for outlier detection and removal*

+Add output directory argument to save the results

+Other arguments can be set such as camera's intrinsic parameters if known for better results